17 Engagement Ring Styles and Settings You Should Be Considering

-The choice of engagement ring setting is extremely important.
+Your choice of engagement ring setting and style is extremely important.
 It’s the first decision you should make in the process as it will determine to some extent what kind of diamond you’ll need to buy.
-To make matters worse, as you can see below, there are such a large number of different styles of engagement ring settings that it can simply get overwhelming.

 Whether it’s an engagement ring and your first-time diamond purchase, or simply a gift for a loved one, we present to you our guide to ring settings, complete with definitions and photos for each term.